ajxs/yamaha_dx7_rom_disassembly/README.md

 The DX7 runs on a Hitachi 63B03RP CPU.
 Among other things, the DX7's firmware is responsible for handling user input, MIDI I/O, and processing the synth's LFO, pitch, and operator amplitude envelopes.
 This project provides a complete, annotated disassembly of the firmware ROM, with the aim to provide a resource for people researching the functionality of this iconic synthesiser.

 ### Introduction
 The best place to start investigating the firmware is the *reset vector* located at `0xFFFE`.
 This specifies the location to begin execution upon reset.
-This points at the `HANDLER_RESET` subroutine.
-This subroutine is responsible for initialising the synth's peripherals, and the global variables stored in memory.
-Upon completion, execution falls through to the `MAIN_LOOP` subroutine, from which the synth's core functionality is initiated.
+This points to the `HANDLER_RESET` subroutine, which is responsible for initialising the synth's peripherals, and the global variables stored in memory.
+Upon completion, execution falls through to the `MAIN_LOOP` subroutine, from which the synth's core functionality is facilitated.
 The `HANDLER_OCF` function is called periodically on timer interrupts.
 This is where the synth's periodic functionality is called, such as updating the synth's pitch, and amplitude modulation.
 The `HANDLER_SCI` subroutine is responsible for handling MIDI input, and output.

-A memory map of the synthesiser's peripherals, and its variables in memory are provided in the definitions at the start of the assembly listing.

 ## Subroutine Prefixes
 The subroutine names are prefixed, to indicate the area of functionality.